 Often life challenges us to walk on bad roads accommodated with unwanted crises, as the shadow of the evening increases with the setting sun.
-Top 5 Trust Organizations Providing Free Medical Care to People in Need in Pakistan from UK
+Top 5 Trust Organizations Providing Free Medical Care to the People in Need in Pakistan from UK.

 You cannot expect life to follow a monotonous path.
 There will be bad times when financial crisis, sickness, accidents and emergencies will arise.
 During the times of acute illness, accidents or emergencies people will need hospitals to diagnose them and give them treatment regardless of their ability to pay or other prejudices.